uwmisl/primo-data/README.md

 | ------- | ----- |
 | The OpenImagesV4 ID | The number of times the barcode for this image was observed in the sequencing reads associated with this query. |

+**Note**: due to contamination from an unrelated experiment using the same barcode, the count for the first image (`e39871fd9fd74f55`) is abnormally high.
+We set it to zero during analysis for each query.
+There was no impact on the conclusions drawn from the analysis.

 ### `analysis/distances`

 Format: directory of gzipped comma-separated text, with one file per query.